-The work of Terence Koh, who was born in China in 1980, takes in drawings, installations, performances, sculptures and prints.
-It addresses the beauty and sublime transcendence of emptiness, the intertwining of life and death, and constellations of darkness.
-His works, in which the limits of public and private spheres are renegotiated, distinguish themselves through a precisely defined aestheticism, which often appears both ornate baroque and minimalist at the same time.
-Existentialist observations are a further hallmark of his work, which questions the traditional understanding of the “White Cube” exhibition concept.
+The work of Terence Koh, born in China in 1980, includes drawings, installations, performances, sculptures and prints.
+He directs his interest to beauty and the overwhelming transcendence of emptiness, the interweaving of life and death as well as constellations of the darkside.
+His works, in which the boundaries of private and public space are renegotiated, are characterized by a precisely defined aesthetic that often appears baroque overloaded and minimalist at the same time.
+Existential considerations are further characteristics of his work, which calls into question the traditional understanding of the exhibition concept “White Cube”.
+In 2008, Porzellan Manufaktur Nymphenburg realized a series of chrysanthemums as commissioned work for him for the installation Snow White (Julia Stoschek Collection).